Emmanuel Ilesanmi

-Emmanuel Tobiloba Ilesanmi (born 17 November 2004) is an English professional footballer who plays as a forward.
+Emmanuel Tobiloba Ilesanmi (born 17 November 2004) is an English professional footballer who plays as a forward for Alvechurch, on loan from AFC Telford United.

 He started his career at Harrogate Town, making his debut in 2021, and spending time on loan at non-league clubs Scarborough Athletic and Basford United.
 In July 2024, Ilesanmi signed with Derby County, initially as an under-21 player.
 After two loan spells at Torquay United, Ilesanmi left Derby in the summer of 2025.

 Career

 Harrogate Town

 Ilesanmi is a graduate of the Harrogate Town Academy, and in making his first-team debut on 5 October 2021 in the EFL Trophy, became the first Academy graduate to play for the first-team.
 He moved on loan to Scarborough Athletic in January 2023, and to Basford United in August 2023, for whom he made 4 league appearances.

 He was released by Harrogate at the end of the 2023–24 season.
-He made 6 appearances in total for Harrogate's first team.